-Higher and supplementary education.-Considerable pressure has been placed upon me at different times by officials and others interested to give this school the characteristic of the characteristic o acter of an Indian college or institution for the higher education of Indian youth.
+Considerable pressure has been placed upon me at different times by officials and others interested, to give this School the character of an Indian college or institution for the higher education of Indian youth.
 These propositions I have always opposed, believing such a course to be antagonistic to the best interests of the Indians and the Government.
-What the Indians need is not Indian schools but an entrance into the affairs of the nation and the opportunity to utilize the public and other schools already established where race is not a qualification.
+What the Indians need is not Indian Schools, but an entrance into the affairs of the nation and the opportunity to utilize the public and other schools already established where race is not a qualification.
 Exclusive race schools narrow and dwarf, and no better means of perpetuating tribalism and Indianism can be inaugurated than a system of schools holding the Indians together.
-The association and competition in the public schools broaden and break up tribalism and lead out into the general competition and life of the nation.
-I have always regarded Carlisle as tentative, and have endeavored to use it as a means not to perpetuate exclusive Indian education but as a place to prepare the young of the Indian race to go out into the district and higher schools of the country.
+The association and competition in the public schools broaden, break up tribalism, and lead out into the general competition and life of the nation.
+Thave always regarded Carlisle as tentative, and have endeavored to use it as a means, not to perpetuate exclusive Indian education, but as a place to prepare the young of the Indian race to go out into the district and higher schools of the country.
 The limit of the Carlisle course has been placed at a point where, if the student stops, he has been educationally equipped for the ordinary avocations of our American life, and where at the same time, if a higher education is desired, the foundation for that has been well laid.
 I have found no difficulty in placing students in the public and other schools of the country after they have reached the middle of our course or have passed beyond it, and they find a ready welcome in schools of every sort.
 This fact is so important as to call for the highest consideration in the management of our Indians, and to my mind should lead to the placing of less emphasis on purely Indian and especially tribal schools, and greater emphasis on working the Indian youth out into the general school system of the country, and to limit the erection of future Indian schools to points where this is practicable.
-I do not fail to impress upon the capable boys and girls the desirability of continuing their education beyond the curriculum of Carlisle, and thus far have been able to place everyone so inclined in the way of reaching the highest results, and they have generally been able to do this, in large part and sometimes entirely by their own efforts.
+I do not fail to impress upon the capable boys and girls the desirability of continuing their education beyond the curriculum of Carlisle, and thus far have been able to place everyone so inclined, in the way of reaching the highest results, and they have generally been able to do this, in large part and sometimes entirely by their own efforts.
 We are not going to make self-reliant men and women out of Indian youth except we enforce self-help.

 During the past year five of our students have attended Dickinson College and one Metzger College for women, both in the town of Carlisle.
-Others have attended the high school of Carlisle.
-Some have been in the normal schools of the State, Drexel Institute of Philadelphia, and the nurses' schools of Philadelphia, New Haven, and Hartford.
-One of our pupils, after graduating from a New England normal school, was employed last year in a high school in Connecticut, and taught so acceptably as to be recalled and given a permanent position as teacher.
+Others have attended the High School of Carlisle, some have been in the Normal Schools of the State, Drexel Institute of Philadelphia, and the Nurses' Schools of Philadelphia, New Haven and Hartford.
+One of our pupils after graduating from a New England Normal School, was employed last year in a High School in Connecticut, and taught so acceptably as to be recalled and given a permanent position as teacher.